apache/kvrocks-website/docs/supported-commands.md

 :::note

 Currently only `LOAD`, `DELETE`, `LIST` subcommands are supported in `FUNCTION`.
-In addition, `LISTFUNC` subcommand is added as an eXtension to list all functions and their libraries in which they are located.
+In addition, `LISTFUNC` subcommand is added as an extension to list all functions and their libraries in which they are located.

 :::